 - They have responsibility for all capital assets (land, buildings) and their management.

 All maintained schools (primary, secondary and special schools) that are performing well can submit an application to convert to an academy.
-Any school can apply with other schools as part of a formal partnership, providing at least one is performing well, to join an existing academy trust with a proven track record of school improvement.
+Any school can apply with other schools as part of a formal partnership.
+This is providing at least one is performing well to join an existing academy trust with a proven track record of school improvement.

-The Governing Body is responsible for establishing the academy trust and entering in to a funding agreement with the DfE (Department for Education) for the running of the academy.
+The Governing Body is responsible for establishing the academy’s trust and entering into a funding agreement with the Department for Education (DfE) for the running of the academy.
 Its key responsibilities are to: